-Japan-interested scholars must today consider how their work intersects with ‘global studies’, Asian Studies, trans-national and trans-cultural aspects of the human, natural, economic and physical world.
+Japan-interested scholars must today consider how their work intersects with ‘global studies’, Asian Studies, and trans-national and trans-cultural aspects of the human, natural, economic and physical world.
 They must also seek to broaden the regional and global relevance of their work by better connecting with colleagues across borders.
-Taking “Beyond Japanese Studies” as its theme, this symposium aims to bring early career scholars together to share their research with a wider audience and to consider strategies that Japan scholars can use to thrive.
+Taking “Beyond Japanese Studies” as its theme, this symposium aims to bring early career researchers together to share their research with a wider audience and to consider strategies that Japan scholars can use to thrive.

 The symposium will be convened online by The Japan Foundation, Sydney (Eora nation, Gadigal land) and the Japanese Studies Department at the University of New England (UNE; Anaiwan country, shared with Gumbaynggirr, Kamilaroi and Dhunghutti nations).

 Presentation is open to all early career scholars, from postgraduates to recent PhD graduates (up to seven years post-PhD; non-tenured) in Australia, New Zealand and the broader Asia-Pacific region (including the US) whose research is related to Japan.
 Attendance is welcome from anyone in the Asia-Pacific region with an interest in Japan-related scholarship.

 This symposium seeks to consider how Japan-interested early career researchers (ECRs) may develop their careers.
 It builds on a recent online roundtable discussion titled “The Rebirth of Japanese Studies”, held in mid-2020 in conjunction with the US Association of Asian Studies (AAS).